What is Competitive Advantage in Business

 What is Competitive Advantage?

-It is to have a special trump card over the competition that attracts customers, ensures long-term success, and increases efficiency.
-This competitive advantage can come by offering a better product, having minimal costs, or maintaining good customer relationships.
+It will likely have a special trump card over its competition that attracts customers, ensures long-term success, and increases efficiency.
+This competitive advantage can result from offering a better product, having minimal costs, or maintaining good customer relationships.

 It can be temporary or sustainable.